Sam got one in the very first episode. "I'm taking you home!"

-In "Devil's Trap," right before the truck crashes into their car (which is a Crowning Moment of Awesome all by itself), there's an utterly beautiful Sam-really-does-adore-Dean moment.
+In "Devil's Trap," right before the truck crashes into their car (which is a Moment Of Awesome all by itself), there's an utterly beautiful Sam-really-does-adore-Dean moment.
 John is bitching at him for not being able to shoot (thereby killing the demon and John himself) and saying that killing the demon comes before everything, including family.
 Sam takes a quick glance at Dean (who is in the backseat and barely even alive) and says "No, sir.
 Not before everything."
 Aww!

 The opening to the episode "Bloodlust."
 The Impala reborn, to the tune of "Back in Black."
 The sequence has been described as "car porn" (not that kind).
 The description is not lying.